akka/akka/akka-docs/src/main/paradox/typed/guide/tutorial_1.md

 To stop an actor, the recommended pattern is to return `Behaviors.stopped()` inside the actor to stop itself, usually as a response to some user defined stop message or when the actor is done with its job.
 Stopping a child actor is technically possible by calling `context.stop(childRef)` from the parent, but it's not possible to stop arbitrary (non-child) actors this way.

-The Akka actor API exposes some lifecycle signals, for example `PostStop` is sent just before the actor stops.
+The Akka actor API exposes some lifecycle signals, for example `PostStop` is sent just after the actor has been stopped.
 No messages are processed after this point.

 Let's use the `PostStop` lifecycle signal in a simple experiment to observe the behavior when we stop an actor.
 First, add the following 2 actor classes to your project: